open-atmos/PySDM/paper/paper.md

 ```

 # Acknowledgements
+We thank Shin-ichiro Shima (University of Hyogo, Japan) for his continuous help and support.
 Development of PySDM has been supported by the EU through a grant of the Foundation for Polish Science (POIR.04.04.00-00-5E1C/18).

 # References